-Recently, I wrote my book Optimal Happiness: A Study of the Happiest People Alive because there was a need for it.
+Recently, I wrote my book Optimal Happiness: The Fastest & Surest Way to Reach Your Happiest Potential because there was a need for it.
 Simply said, people aren’t as happy as they wish they were.
 Respectfully, they either don’t have the right information or hold limiting beliefs that prevent them from being happy.

 And yet Henry Ford said that “whether you think you can or can’t, you are right.”
 This same idea applies to Happiness, whereas if a person has a limiting belief about Happiness, it is the reason for their unhappiness.
 This is why I say that we should not look for reasons why we are unhappy.
 Instead, we should look for explanations for why we are happy.